jaeyk/comp_thinking_social_science/_main.md

 dir.create(here::here("us_election", "outputs"))
 ```

 - Put your custom functions in the `functions` subdirectory.
-You can put some of them together later as a package.
+You can gather some of these functions and distribute them as an open-source library.

 ```r